The Xometry app works best with JavaScript enabled!

 Learning Curve of SolidWorks and Onshape

-The learning curve of SolidWorks and Onshape is comparable as they both similarly do similar tasks.
-However, it should be noted that Onshape is generally considered to be easier to learn as it has more limited functionality and more inbuilt assumptions.
+While both SolidWorks and Onshape perform similar tasks, Onshape is generally considered easier to learn due to its intuitive, cloud-based interface.
+However, this simplicity comes at the cost of reduced functionality compared to SolidWorks, which is better suited for complex modeling.
 There is a trade-off, however, as Onshape is more limited in what it can do due to this limited functionality and built-in assumptions.

 Is SolidWorks Easier Than Onshape?

 No, SolidWorks is not generally considered easier than Onshape.
-This is because Onshape has slightly more limited features which means there are some inbuilt assumptions that the system operates on.
+This is because Onshape has slightly more limited features, which means there are some built-in assumptions on which the system operates.
 This makes it easier for a novice to pick up and use.
 In certain situations in which the user is trying to model a more complex part, SolidWorks could be easier as it has more features.
-These enable the user to better achieve what they want to model.
+These enable the user to achieve better what they want to model.

 SolidWorks vs. Onshape – Application Stability

 The lag and crashes experienced by SolidWorks and Onshape will vary as they work in different ways.
-SolidWorks uses device-based software which takes a lot of processing to run, especially for more-demanding tasks.
+SolidWorks uses device-based software, which takes a lot of processing to run, especially for more demanding tasks.
 The amount of lag and crashes will vary depending on the device used.
-That being said, if the device being used has enough power, the lag and crashes can be minimal.
-The problem with SolidWorks is that if it crashes work can be lost.
-With Onshape the processing power is not a concern as the processing is done in the cloud.
-This means crashes are less likely to happen, and if the device being used crashes then the information will always still be saved on the server it is operating on.
-Onshape can however experience lag with a poor internet connection.
+That being said, if the device has sufficient power, lag and crashes in SolidWorks can be minimal.
+The problem with SolidWorks is that if it crashes, work can be lost.
+With Onshape, the processing power is not a concern as the processing is done in the cloud.
+This means crashes are less likely to happen, and if the device crashes, the data remains securely saved on the cloud server.
+Onshape can, however, experience lag with a poor internet connection.

 SolidWorks vs. Onshape – Customer Support

-SolidWorks is a very large and established software, so it has many resellers and the customer support is mainly from the resellers.
-Therefore the support will vary depending on the reseller.
-Currently, Onshape is a newer software with fewer users, this has meant that requests made by end users to Onshape seem to be taken on board and result in changes to the software.
-SolidWorks however, is too large now to be agile enough to respond to its community in a quick time.
-This means currently Onshape will generally have better customer support.
+SolidWorks is a large, established software, so its customer support is primarily provided by resellers, leading to variability in support quality.
+Therefore, the support will vary depending on the reseller.
+Currently, Onshape is a newer software with fewer users, which means that requests made by end users to Onshape seem to be taken on board and result in changes to the software.
+SolidWorks, however, is too large now to be agile enough to respond to its community quickly.
+This means currently that Onshape will generally have better customer support.

 SolidWorks vs. Onshape – Community